"The Origin of Languages/Beginning of Nations"

 1. After the Flood

-After the flood, God had commanded Noah and his sons to replenish the earth.
-Inherent in this command was the fact that the human race should spread out gradually over the face of the entire earth to repopulate it.
-Once again, however, the overwhelming majority of humanity disobeyed the voice of God.
-Instead of spreading out over the earth, mankind located in one specific area and decided to stay there and build a city.
+After the Flood, God commanded Noah and his sons to replenish the earth.
+In fulfilling this command, the human race was to spread out gradually over the face of the entire earth to repopulate it.
+Once again, however, the overwhelming majority of humankind disobeyed the voice of God.
+Instead of spreading out over the earth, they located in one specific area and decided to stay there and build a city.

 2. The Tower of Babel

-Notice the self-centeredness of these people, and their disregard for God’s commandment.
-He wanted them to scatter over the whole earth to replenish it, but they wanted to build a city and a tower as a center of humanity, to prevent mankind from scattering!
-In other words, their desire was just exactly the opposite of God’s Word.
+Notice the self-centeredness of these people and their disregard for God’s commandment.
+He wanted them to scatter over the whole earth to replenish it, but they wanted to build a city and a tower as a center for all humankind to prevent themselves from scattering!
+In other words, their desire was exactly the opposite of God’s Word.

 b.
 Different Languages Introduced

 Up to this time, everyone on the earth spoke the same language.
 Essentially, there was only one nation upon the face of the earth.
 This made the people’s goal of constructing a great city all the more possible.
 But the Lord observed their disobedience and said, “Behold, the people is one, and they have all one language; and this they begin to do; and now nothing will be restrained from them, which they have imagined to do.